ramiboutas/ramiboutas/my_cheat_sheets/markdown/README.md

    * [Take advantage of the HTML attributes](#HTMLattributes)
 6. [Special characters](#specialcharacters)

+How to create a table of content like this one?
+[Check out this StackOverFlow link](https://stackoverflow.com/questions/11948245/markdown-to-create-pages-and-table-of-contents)

 ## Headings <a name="headings"></a>

 * # Heading 1: `# Heading 1` (similar to `<h1>` in HTML)